olgarithms/sphinx-tutorial/docs/automating-versioning.md

 ## Incrementing Documentation Versions Easily

-To make incrementing the documentation version easier, we'll modify our workflow so that if the pull request uses the label `docs-version++`, it will create a new github tag that's an increment on the previous tag.
+To make incrementing the documentation version easier, we'll modify our workflow so that if the pull request uses the label `docs-version++`, it will create a new Github tag that's an increment on the previous tag.
 Otherwise, it will simply rebuild and deploy documentation updates to `main`.

 Let's create a simple shell script `create_tag.sh`, that will increment the github tag: